Milaga: Plot

 First, Azhagar and his friends embark on a mission to locate Thenmozhi's parents, who are being held captive by the brothers.
 Meanwhile, the Gajendra brothers send their henchmen to abduct Azhagar's father and grandmother in Alanganallur.
 However, his grandmother's quick wit enables them to tactically escape and find safety in Courtallam.
 In Theni, Azhagar's friends are captured by the Gajendra brothers, who subject them to torture to reveal Azhagar's whereabouts.
 Azhagar pretends to be unconcerned about his friends' safety, which convinces Rajendran to spare them.
-Vaazhaithoppu Maari spots Azhagar at a hospital and informs the Gajendra brothers, who send their goons to attack him.
+Maari spots Azhagar at a hospital and informs the Gajendra brothers, who send their goons to attack him.
 After an intense battle, Azhagar is captured, but his friends create a diversion using fire extinguisher smoke, allowing them to safeguard him.
 After a few days of hospitalization, Azhagar sneaks into Rajendra's house, meets Thenmozhi, and they confess their love for each other.

 The Gajendra brothers break into Eswaran's house, suspecting Azhagar's presence, but they manage to escape just in time.
 Seeking protection, they turn to Mookkaiyya, who agrees to mediate with the Gajendra brothers.
 However, the brothers kill Mookkaiyya, whom they had previously respected, in their quest for Gajendra.
 Azhagar devises a plan to rescue Thenmozhi by pretending to accept marrying the mentally unstable Gajendra.
-As part of the ruse, she asks the Gajendra brothers to bring her parents, whom they've been holding captive.
+As part of the ruse, she asks the Gajendra brothers to bring her parents, whom they have been holding captive.
 The brothers, though suspicious, agree to the plan and arrange for the marriage.
 Coincidentally, Azhagar's father and grandmother arrive at the marriage venue.
 Before the ceremony, Thenmozhi's parents also arrive, and Azhagar and his friends, who have been hiding in a nearby flower shop, launch an attack on the Gajendra brothers' henchmen.
 They all escape in a car, but the Gajendra brothers catch up to them.
 An intense fight ensues, and Azhagar manages to overpower the brothers.
 However, due to the car accident, Gajendra's mental illness is cured, and he fiercely attacks Azhagar and his friends, but Azhagar subdues him.

 Just as Azhagar is about to deliver the final blow, the Gajendra brothers plead for mercy.
-Azhagar spares their lives, but before they can leave, Mookkaiyya's henchmen avenge their boss's death by killing the four Gajendra brothers.
+Azhagar spares their lives, but before they can leave, Mookkaiyya's henchmen avenge their boss's death by killing the Gajendra brothers.
 The film concludes with Azhagar married to Thenmozhi, who finally understands that her husband was the one who had pinched her waist, setting off the chain of events that led to their tumultuous journey together.